 The reason why there are 3 bills of lading

 Bills of lading (B/L) are very important documents when one is shipping freight internationally.
 A B/L is a document that verifies that the carrier has received the goods and that the consignee is entitled to receive the goods by submitting it to the carrier’s destination agent.
 This means that the bill of lading verifies the legal right to claim the freight.
 The original is required; without it, the consignee at the destination cannot receive the shipment.
 One can receive cargo in exchange for it.
 In this sense, a bill of lading is like a check-in exchange for which one can receive money and the original is required.
-Therefore, the shipper must somehow send the original bill of lading to the consignee.
+Therefore, the shipper must somehow send the original bill of lading to the consignee in the destination country.

 So, the original is required.
 Why, then, are there 3 original bills of lading?